Unemeta/unemeta-sdk/doc/signature.md

 const { domain, type } = getMakerOrderTypeAndDomain(chainId, verifyingContract);
 ```

-Generate the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) `type` and `domain` information used to sign an order on LooksRare.
+Generate the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) `type` and `domain` information used to sign an order on Unemeta.

 #### Params

-- **chainId ([SupportedChainId](https://github.com/LooksRare/unemeta-sdk/blob/master/src/types/enum.ts#L1))**: Chain ID of the blockchain where your application is running.
+- **chainId ([SupportedChainId](https://github.com/Unemeta/unemeta-sdk/blob/master/src/types/enum.ts#L1))**: Chain ID of the blockchain where your application is running.
 - **verifyingContract (string?)**: Contract address where the signature will be used.
-It will always be the LooksRareExchange address (EXCHANGE in the [addresses list](https://github.com/LooksRare/unemeta-sdk/blob/master/src/constants/addresses.ts#L10).
+It will always be the UneMetaExchange address (EXCHANGE in the [addresses list](https://github.com/Unemeta/unemeta-sdk/blob/master/src/constants/addresses.ts).
 The address differs based on the chain you are using).
 If you don't provide it, it will use the exchange address for the chainId you provided.

 #### Returns